DoctorWkt/CSCv2/Instructions.md

 ```
 	LCA	5	# Load 5 into A
 	LCB	five	# Also load 5, into B
-	SMB	num1	# Store B's value in num1
+	SMB	num1	# Store B's value in location num1
 ```

-Any label which is defined without EQU gets the value of the program counter at that point, and can be used as a jump destination point.
+Any label which is defined without an EQU gets the value of the program counter at that point and can be used as a jump destination point.
 For example:

 ```